 Finding the tour ID

-If we have a tour that we want to set to launch with custom options.
-The first thing we need is the Tour’s ID.
-We can grab a tour’s ID, from the Tour Options page.
+If you have a tour that you want to set to launch with custom options.
+The first thing you need is the Tour’s ID.
+You can grab the tour ID, from the tour options page.

 Running a tour with custom options